leviwaiu/Isla-Discord/README.md

 # This is a readme.

+## Note: This bot is currently not under development, but is expected to recieve an overhaul in the near future.

 The following is a bot that is written for a private server in discord.
 It includes generally vanilla code but may have influences and snippets from other existing solutions.

 This is written mainly as a programming exercise.